BlueFinchCommerce/module-checkout/.github/CONTRIBUTING.md

 ## Contributors

-We want to make contributing to the BlueFinch Checkout as easy and transparent as possible.
+We want to make contributing to the BlueFinch Checkout module and our checkout extension modules, as easy and transparent as possible.
 We actively welcome your pull requests or any reported issues (We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.).

 As a contributor, you are able to:
 - Submit pull requests with code changes, bug fixes, or new features